What is domestic violence?

 The Men’s Advice Line is a confidential helpline for male victims of domestic violence and abuse.
 This includes all men, in heterosexual or same-sex relationships.
 They offer emotional support, practical advice, and information on a wide range of services for further help and support.

-This is a national helpline for men who have been victims of rape or sexual abuse.
+Survivors UK offers a range of support services, including counselling and therapy appointments as well as web and sms chat, for men who have been victims of rape or sexual abuse.

 For Women and Men